Terry Crews Accepts Apology From Agent Adam Venit

-Now that William Morris Endeavor agent Adam Venit has announced his retirement from the agency, the actor Terry Crews is finally ready to accept his apology, according to reports from TMZ.
+Now that William Morris Endeavor talent agent Adam Venit has announced his retirement from the agency, actor Terry Crews is finally ready to accept his apology, reports TMZ.

 Crews took to Twitter on Friday to post a letter he received from Venit back in March.
 In the letter, Venit appeals to Crews for forgiveness for an alleged sexual assault.
-Crews came forward with the story of the assault, which Crews says happened at a Hollywood party in 2016, during the height of the #MeToo movement and spoke about his original fears of coming forward due to Venit’s power within the industry.
+Crews came forward with the story of the assault — which Crews says happened at a Hollywood party in 2016 — during the height of the #MeToo movement.
+Crews would go on to speak about his original fears of coming forward due to Venit’s power within the industry.

 While Venit doesn’t outright admit to the allegations, the letter does say, “I know that you didn’t ask for any of this… I take responsibility for us being here now, together in this situation.
 I am sorry for all of it.”